Three people working in a module on a spaceship

 A man and a woman surrounded by purple dynamic lighting floating in a the kitchen module of spaceship with a view of Mars out a window

-Design will help shape tomorrow's vehicles to support space workers in new ways, and for longer.
+Shape tomorrow's vehicles to support space workers in new ways, and for longer.

 Unlike astronauts today, who have military backgrounds and undergo grueling physical and mental training (eight in six thousand made it through selection in 2013), future space workers will expect a lot more than the bare minimum level of comfort offered today.
 Physical spaces and layouts of space-bound vehicles, stations, and bases will need to be completely reimagined, purposefully engineered, and designed for new users.